-The Act also amends the CARES Act to provide that group life, disability, vision and dental benefits are included within payroll costs, and are eligible for forgiveness for loans made prior to the Act.
+The Act also amends the CARES Act to provide that group life, disability, vision and dental benefits are included within payroll costs.

-The “covered period” during which the loan can be used – and during which forgiveness is calculated – is a period between eight and 24 weeks from the date of origination of the loan.
+For all PPP loans made on or after December 27, 2020, the “covered period” during which the loan can be used – and during which forgiveness is calculated – is now, at the borrower’s election, a period between 8 and 24 weeks from the date of origination of the loan.
 Despite discussion of extending the period, no such change was included in the legislation.

 Streamlined Loan Forgiveness

-The Act creates a streamlined forgiveness process for loans under $150,000; borrowers need only submit a form (to be “no more than one page in length”) that includes very limited information about the use of funds.
+The Act creates a streamlined forgiveness process for loans under $150,000.
+Borrowers need only submit a form (to be “no more than one page in length”) with very limited information, including: